 Effective as from 10 May 2016 there has been a key extension of the treasury single accounts.
 The treasury single accounts have been extended by the accounts of General Health Insurance Company of the Czech Republic including the special account of public health insurance, accounts of departmental, professional, corporate and other health insurance companies, and the associations of health insurance companies, which thus became the mandatory clients of state treasury.
 At the same time, the Railway Infrastructure Administration state organisation transited from the non-mandatory regime to mandatory one.

 Treasury single accounts are administered by the Czech National Bank as a paying agent of the Czech government.
 This accounts are not allowed to show a debit balance.

 The reasons for establishing of the treasury single accounts were following:

 inclusion of surpluses of all the accounts of the state treasury in the financing within a year,

 minimization of the liquidity risk of the state,

 effective planning of the issuance activity and lending operations, thus minimizing interest costs.

-Repo operations are the most common instrument used for the purposes of cash management of the treasury single account.
+Repo operations are the most common instrument used for the purposes of cash management of the treasury single accounts.
 Repo operations are collateralized investments due within two weeks, with T-bills or Czech National Bank bills used as collateral.
 Overnight depo operations are another instrument that is also used.
 In case of shortages of cash resources, loans in form of repo or depo operations are available.

-The Ministry of Finance buys T-Bills into its own portfolio, in order to be able to use them as collateral for loans in form of repo operations in case of negative development of the State Budget and/or the financial markets.
+The Ministry of Finance buys T-Bills into its own portfolio, in order to be able to use them as collateral for loans in form of repo operations in case of negative development of the state budget and/or the financial markets.